SteveJustin1963/tec-SERIAL-BG/README.md

 If I get these made up in bulk, I could squeeze 128k of banked sram on this thing too...

-Who's up for a micro bootstrap coding competition?!?
+Who's up for a micro bootstrap coding competition?!?"

 -----
-There are two ports of your choosing/wiring
+"There are two ports of your choosing/wiring
 One is a data in and out
 The other is settings.
 By default, it's 9600bps 1 start bit, no parity, 2 stop bits